shevernitskiy/golive/docs/standalone.md

    adjust update interval or post templates.
 4. Run golive executable file.

-> ⚠️Note: golive write some data to local db file, so it need to write access
+> ⚠️Note: golive write some data to local db file, so it needs write access